tytydraco/yessleep/out/Skjærsilden.md

 The decision had already been made.
 With the loss of my soulmate, I'd been given a new purpose in life.
 That following morning, I got dressed, and entered the lobby.
 Mr. Winchester smiled as he saw me approach the reception desk alone.

 He didn't have to say anything, I already knew what he would ask.
+He gave me one last chance to contact friends and family on the outside world, who will be uploading this story on my behalf.
+Once it was done, he asked me one, final question:

 [“Are you ready to get to work?”](https://www.richard-saxon.com/books/)